Skip to content

 Pulling database ... done

-Pulling discovery ... done
+Pulling consul ... done

 Pulling config ... done

-Then start the services with this command:
+Then start the services:

 $ docker compose up -d

-Experiment with dynamic service scaling and registration with docker compose scale <service>=<instances>, for example:
+Experiment with dynamic service scaling using docker compose scale <service>=<instances>.